PuneetSonii/CCDP1/README.md

-# `Credit-Card-Default-Prediction`
+# `Credit-Card-Default-Prediction 💳`
 Internship for Ineuron

 ## `Problem Description`
-This project is aimed at predicting the case of customers default payments in Taiwan.
-From the perspective of risk management, the result of predictive accuracy of the estimated probability of default will be more valuable than the binary result of classification - credible or not credible clients.
-We can use the K-S chart to evaluate which customers will default on their credit card payments.
+Financial threats are displaying a trend about the credit risk of commercial banks as the incredible improvement in the financial industry has arisen.
+In this way, one of the biggest threats faces by commercial banks is the risk prediction of credit clients.
+The goal is to predict the probability of credit default based on credit card owner's characteristics and payment history.

 ## ` Objective `
 Objective of our project is to predict which customer might default in upcoming months.
-Before going any fudther let's have a quick look on defination of what actually meant by Credit Card Default.
+Before going any further let's have a quick look on defination of what actually meant by Credit Card Default.
 ```
 We are all aware what is credit card.
 It is type of payment payment card in which charges are made against a line of credit instead of the account holder's cash deposits.
 When someone uses a credit card to make a purchase, that person's account accrues a balance that must be paid off each month.